-You can use FortiClient EMS to deploy FortiClient on endpoints that are part of an Active Directory (AD) server.
-Note this is not applicable to Chromebooks.
+You can use FortiClient EMS to deploy FortiClient on endpoints that are part of an AD server.
+This is not applicable to Chromebooks.
 Deploying FortiClient from FortiClient EMS requires the following steps:

 - 1. Preparing the AD server for deployment - 2.
 Deploying FortiClient on endpoints